 I attempted to re-create a visual from Jeremiah’s blog post below to show the scale of how different the purest thinks from a corporatist regarding brands on social media.
 In the early days, I was a ten and didn’t want any brands participating in community conversations.
 Then I became a direct marketer.
-I shifted all left to a corporatist and was always trying to figure out different ways to reach audiences, generate leads, or sell products.
+I shifted all left to a corporatist and was always trying to figure out different ways to reach audiences, generate sales leads, or sell products.
 At that time, I didn’t care about the online community.

 Today I am a 4 or 5.
 I think brands do you have an opportunity to engage in social audio platforms like Clubhouse.
 But they need to do so in a smart way.
 Here are a few ideas on how brands on Clubhouse can succeed today and in the near future.

 We have seen a few brands create profiles on Clubhouse-Koolaid, Hubspot, and Barstool Sports, to name a few.
 However, according to Clubhouse’s terms of service, “You must use a real name and identity on the service.”
 Also, being that the app is meant for authentic and transparent conversations, I would recommend that brands do not create individual profiles, at least for now.